iRemotech

 • mobile credibility matters more than low entry cost.

-When Multilogin is still the right choice
+When Multilogin still matches the workload

-Multilogin is still the right choice when:
+Multilogin still matches the workload when:

 • the operation is mainly desktop-web based,